 Tax season is also simple with a sole proprietorship.
-Because the business is not separate from you as a person, any business income or losses are claimed on your personal tax return — there’s no need to file a separate business return.
+Because the business is not separate from you as a person, any business income or losses are claimed on your personal tax return.
+There’s no need to file a separate business return.

 What Is a Single-Member LLC?

 Starting an LLC does require business owners to file articles of organization with their state to officially form their business.
-In addition, there are continued state requirements, filings, and associated fees that your business must comply with in order to maintain its LLC status.

 For tax purposes, a single-member LLC is essentially the same as a sole proprietorship.
 Although, as a rule, your personal and business assets are kept separate, the IRS allows LLC owners to report business profits and losses on their personal tax return.